AlexYelisieiev/ai-presentation-generator/README.md

 ## Initial Setup 📦

+**If you don't want to properly set it up, just use GitHub Codespaces.**

 [Docker](https://www.docker.com/products/docker-desktop/) and [Python](https://www.python.org/) are needed for this project to work.
 Once they are both installed, you can quickly set up the app:

 ```powershell